Spiritbox: 2020–2021: Eternal Blue

-In January 2021, Revolver included Spiritbox's upcoming release in its list of "60 Most Anticipated Albums of 2021."
-At this point, the band moved to Joshua Tree, California, to continue working on their debut album.
-The deadline of April 2021 was set to have the album release capacity in the same year.
-The third single from the album, "Circle with Me", was released in April.
-In May, LaPlante appeared on her first major magazine cover, the May issue of Kerrang!. later that month, the band released the single "Secret Garden", which landed in the Top 40 of the Billboard Mainstream Rock chart.
-In June 2021, as part of their Collection: Live series, the Grammy Museum asked Spiritbox to perform and record a live acoustic version of "Constance" in a church accompanied by a string ensemble.
-One final single, "Hurt You", was released in advance of the album in late August.
+In January 2021, Revolver included Spiritbox's upcoming release in its list of "60 Most Anticipated Albums of 2021".
+Due to quarantine rules, the band gathered in isolation at a studio in Joshua Tree, California, to continue working on their debut album.
+They set a deadline of April 2021 to ensure that the album would release that year.
+The third single from the album, "Circle with Me", was released on April 30, 2021.
+In May, LaPlante appeared on the cover of the May issue of Kerrang!.
+On May 25, 2021, the band released the single "Secret Garden", which landed in the top 40 of the Billboard Mainstream Rock chart.
+While the band were recording the album, the Grammy Museum asked Spiritbox to perform and record a live acoustic version of "Constance" as part of their Collection: Live series in a church, accompanied by a string ensemble.
+The acoustic version of the song premiered in July 2021.
+The band attempted to tour again in July 2021, supporting Limp Bizkit in the US; this was also canceled after a few dates due to safety concerns involving the pandemic.
+This aborted tour with Limp Bizkit led the band to many unexpected expenses; Shinedown singer Brent Smith offered Spiritbox $10,000 to help cover lost tour expenses, while We Came as Romans waived rental charges for their lighting package.
+According to Stringer, Smith was empathetic and did not want the band to collapse due to financial hardship.
+Smith decided to donate despite having never met the band before.
+One final single, "Hurt You", was released in advance of the album on August 20, 2021.

-At the end of August 2021, the band's songs surpassed 80 million streams across all global streaming platforms, and all physical release and merchandising items were sold out.
-Reflecting on the anticipation for the album's release, it was described as the "most anticipated debut album of 2021" by Alternative Press, Kerrang!, and Metal Hammer.
+At the end of August 2021, the band's songs surpassed 80 million streams across all global streaming platforms.
+All physical releases and most merchandising items were sold out.
+By this time, Eternal Blue was described as one of the most anticipated debut albums of 2021 by Alternative Press, Kerrang!, and Metal Hammer.

 Nearing the release of Eternal Blue in mid-September 2021, LaPlante revealed that drummer Rose was an official member of Spiritbox.
 Since joining in early 2020, Rose had not been photographed with the band, leading to speculation that he was not an official member, though LaPlante explained that this was because of travel restrictions during the COVID-19 pandemic that prevented Rose from physically joining the band in Victoria.
-The band finally met Rose in-person two days before embarking on their.
+The band had met Rose in-person only two days before embarking on their first tour.